Azure/Mission-Critical-Connected/src/infra/README.md

 ### Available Azure Regions

-The reference implementation of AlwaysOn deploys a set of Azure services.
+The reference implementation of Azure Mission-Critical deploys a set of Azure services.
 These services are not available across all Azure regions.
 In addition, only regions which offer **[Availability Zones](https://docs.microsoft.com/azure/availability-zones/az-region)** (AZs) are considered for a stamp.
 AZs are gradually being rolled-out and are not yet available across all regions.
 Due to these constraints, the reference implementation cannot be deployed to all Azure regions.

-As of February 2022, following regions have been successfully tested with the reference implementation of AlwaysOn:
+As of February 2022, following regions have been successfully tested with the reference implementation of Azure Mission-Critical:

 **Europe/Africa**